mixer/developer-docs/pages/01.guides/04.test-streams/01.introduction/doc.md

 3. Microsoft/Xbox Partner

 ## Applying for Test Stream Access
 If you're an Xbox, Microsoft, or Mixer Partner, please reach out to your Mixer contact so they can enable test streaming for you.
-Otherwise please follow the folling steps:
+Otherwise please follow these steps:
 1. Visit the Mixer Developer Lab
 1. Click the Test Streams tab
 1. Fill out the displayed form and click Send Request